ubolonton/emacs-module-rs/README.md

 # Emacs Module in Rust #

-This provides a high level binding to emacs-module, and some tools that make writing Emacs (dynamic) modules easier.
+`emacs-module-rs` provides high-level Rust binding for Emacs's dynamic module support, and tools that make writing modules easier.
+It currently supports stable Rust, Emacs 25, OS X and Ubuntu.

 ## Writing a Module ##